 This course represents an introduction to accounting principles including the accounting process, double-entry bookkeeping, adjusting entries, and the preparation of financial statements.
 The objectives of this course are to make students aware of the importance of accounting information in every type of organization (private business, not-for-profit, and governmental).

 3 ACT322 Intermediate Accounting I

-A comprehensive study of generally accepted accounting principles as they relate to the measurement and reporting of assets and income.
-Students examine the nature, composition, valuation, and classification of balance sheet items.
-Prerequisite(s): ACT 222 and 223
+This course engages the student in a comprehensive study of generally accepted accounting principles as they relate to the measurement and reporting of assets and income.
+Students will examine the nature, composition, valuation, and classification of balance sheet items.

 3 ACT323 Intermediate Accounting II